 Instagram launched Stories in August 2016.
-In less than a year they have surpassed in popularity Snapchat stories.
-Instagram has 400 million active users every month, and over 200 million users who create Stories.
-By contrast, Snapchat has only 161 million users.
+In less than a year they have surpassed Snapchat stories in popularity.
+Instagram has 2 billion active users every month.
+By contrast, Snapchat has only 635 million active users.
 The larger user base on Instagram could mean more exposure for your brand.

 Another reason to choose Instagram Stories is that the network caters to more mature users who have more money to spend on brands.
 Instagram is also a haven for influencers, making it the perfect place for influencer marketing.
 And you shouldn’t forget that Facebook owns Instagram so you can combine marketing on both platforms.